 Select View changes to see a "changes" log maintained whenever a declaration is edited or changed.
 Note also the option to Remove file - enabling you to remove the current file, perhaps to upload a new file.
 Since a Gift Aid declaration is a legal document required by HMRC, you may need to print a copy of a declaration before removing the file.
 Removing a file is immediate, permanent and irreversible!

 ChurchSuite Donate enables churches and charitable organisations to receive online donations - see the related support articles for further information about setting up and using Donate.

-As part of the process of making an online donation, a giver can select to "Gift Aid" their donation, requiring them to complete full details of their name, address and postcode; from which an electronically-signed Gift Aid declaration is auto-added against the giver's profile in respect of the donation(s) made.
+As part of the process of making an online donation, a giver can optionally "Gift Aid" their donation, requiring them to complete full details of their name, address and postcode, from which an electronically-signed Gift Aid declaration is auto-added against the giver's profile in respect of the donation(s) made.

 Donate will collect all the HMRC-required information (if not already held), such as the giver's name, address and postcode in order to create their giver profile.
 A digitally-signed declaration will also be added to their giver profile in respect of the donation being made.

 Once a giver's donation has been processed through Donate, the Giving module is updated accordingly.
 Where Donate matches an online giver to an existing giver profile (based on email address), the donations and Gift Aid declaration are added to their existing profile.
 For recurring donations, and if the matched giver already has an existing Gift Aid declaration covering the fund and date of the donation, a new Gift Aid declaration is not added.
 For one-off donations, and if the matched giver already has an existing Gift Aid declaration covering the fund and date of the donation, a new Gift Aid declaration is always added and the donation and declaration are linked.
 Where Donate is unable to match to an existing giver, a new unlinked giver profile is added to the module and the donations and Gift Aid declaration are added too.